David Rubenstein: Duke University

 Rubenstein has donated over $100 million to Duke University and served as chair of its board of trustees from 2013 to 2017.
 Rubenstein's first large gift to Duke was in 2002, when he donated $5 million to Duke's Sanford School of Public Policy in 2002; that gift led to the naming of Rubenstein Hall.
 In 2009, he donated an additional $5.75 million to support Duke's public policy program.
 In 2011, he donated $13.6 million to the Duke University Libraries in support of renovating the university's special collections library, which was named the David M. Rubenstein Rare Book & Manuscript Library.
 In 2012, he donated $15 million to support the university's Innovation and Entrepreneurship Initiative and $10 million to support Duke Athletics.
 In 2013, Rubenstein donated $10 million to fund graduate fellowships and undergraduate internships at the Sanford School of Public Policy.
 In 2014, Rubenstein donated $1.9 million to Jewish Life at Duke to expand programming, fund building renovations and enhance the college experience for Jewish students.
 In 2015, Rubenstein gave $25 million towards the construction of a new 71,000-square foot Arts Center.
 In 2017, he donated $20 million to endow scholarships for first-generation, low-income students.

 University of Chicago

 Rubenstein was elected to the board of trustees of the University of Chicago on May 31, 2007.

-In 2010, 2013, 2016, and 2019, he provided a total of $46 million to the Law School for scholarships.
-The gifts will fund up to 60 full-tuition scholarships for three consecutive Law School graduating classes.
-Approximately 10 percent of all students from the Classes of 2017, 2018, and 2019 will be Rubenstein Scholars.
+He became chair of the Board in 2022.

-In 2014, he provided the lead funding for a Forum to serve as the University's principal conference center.
+Between 2010 and 2022, Rubenstein donated $61 million to the University of Chicago Law School for its Rubenstein Scholars Program, which provides full-tuition scholarships for about 10 percent of the university's law students.
+In 2014, he provided the lead funding for a forum to serve as the university's principal conference center.

 Harvard University

 Rubenstein has donated $60 million to the Harvard Kennedy School to facilitate its fellowship program and to help build its new campus.
 He chairs the Harvard Global Advisory Council.
-Rubenstein is a Fellow of the Harvard Corporation, the governing body of Harvard University.
+Rubenstein was a Fellow of the Harvard Corporation, the governing body of Harvard University, from 2017 to 2023.